bacembendaly99/Salaries-ELT-Project/README.md

-# Salaries-ETL
+# Salaries-ELT

 ## About
-Salaries-ETL is a comprehensive ELT (Extract, Load, Transform) pipeline that manages job salary data.
+Salaries-ELT is a comprehensive ELT (Extract, Load, Transform) pipeline that manages job salary data.
 The pipeline is designed to extract data from CSV files, load it into a Dockerized PostgreSQL database, and perform transformations using dbt (data build tool).

 ## Project Architecture
 The project is structured into several key directories: